 - Hold hands with your partner

 Ovulation: With irregular or no ovulation (anovulation), you cannot get pregnant.
-In adition, you need to have good quality eggs.
+In addition, you need to have good quality eggs.

-Mother's age: The older you get the lower your chances getting pregnant.
+Age: The older you get, the lower are your chances of getting pregnant.
 Old and bad quality eggs make getting pregnant more difficult.
 The older the woman is, the longer it takes to get pregnant.

 Sperm count: The less sperm he has, the longer it may take to get pregnant.
-With an abnormal count (that is, below 20 million/cc) your chances getting pregnant are quite low.
-Here are some tips on how to improve his sperm count.
+With an abnormal count (that is, below 20 million/cc) your chances of getting pregnant are quite low.

 Patency of your fallopian tubes: They must be open and working well for you to get pregnant.